-The Streaky Bay Dragon Boat Club will be hosting the annual Regional Dragon Boat Hat Regatta on Saturday 16 February 2019.
+The Streaky Bay Dragon Boat Club hosted the annual Regional Dragon Boat Hat Regatta on Saturday 16 February 2019.
 This is the third such event and a first for Streaky Bay.

-The Streaky Bay Dragon Boat Club invite the community to join the Regatta and be part of the day.
+The Streaky Bay Dragon Boat Club invited the community to join the Regatta and be part of the day.

-Each race will have 3 boats competing over 200m in the water adjacent to the jetty.
+Each race had 3 boats competing over 200m in the water adjacent to the jetty.

-The event will have 3 components – a ‘Hat’ regatta amongst members of dragon boat clubs from around the state, a Community Challenge, and a Schools Challenge.
-The day is predominantly about having fun and meeting new people.
+The events had 3 components – a ‘Hat’ regatta amongst members of dragon boat clubs from around the state, a Community Challenge, and a Schools Challenge.
+The day was predominantly about having fun and meeting new people.

-The day will commence at 9.00am with the ‘hat’ part of the regatta.
-This involves dragon boaters from around SA who have come to Streaky Bay to participate, but not knowing who else will be in the boat with them or what position they will take in the boat, until their names are drawn from the hat.
-There may have crew members who’ve not met before until they’re seated beside each other in a boat, it’s also possible that there may be international paddlers sitting alongside of folks who have never raced before – it’s all in the luck of the draw.
+Commencing at 9.00am with the ‘hat’ part of the regatta.
+This involved dragon boaters from around SA who have come to Streaky Bay to participate, but not knowing who else will be in the boat with them or what position they will take in the boat, until their names are drawn from the hat.
+They had crew members who’ve not met before until they’re seated beside each other in a boat, including international paddlers sitting alongside of folks who have never raced before – it was all in the luck of the draw.

 ‘Come and Try’

 The Club are willing to take people out for a ‘Come and Try’ beforehand to get the feel of it.
 In fact, for safety reasons, they insist on it.

 Dragon boating background – dragon boating is a sport for all people, both male and female.
 It is an international sport in around 89 countries, Australia among them, who are registered with the International Dragon Boat Federation (IDBF).
 While it is not yet not an Olympic sport, the International Olympic Committee (IOC) are currently considering the IDBF application for Olympic status.